isaksengeir/isaksengeir.github.io/_sources/about.md.txt

 After a bachelor's degree in chemistry, I ended up doing my Master's degree in chemistry/structural biology (2008-2010) as a 50/50 mix between experimental and theoretical work.
 Here I must admit that I have not set foot in a wet-lab ever since.
 During my Ph.D (2010-2015) I did only theoretical work and software development.
-Thus, my interests in coding, graphical deign and software development awoke.
+Thus, my interests in coding, graphical design and software development awoke.
 After my Ph.D I did a post-doctoral,period partly in Uppsala, Sweden, followed by 3 productive years as a senior researcher.
 </span>